moddio/taro/README.md

 Before being open sourced in September 2019, Taro Engine was originally forked from [Isogenic Game Engine](https://www.isogenicengine.com/) back in 2016

 ## How to run a game server
 Taro engine will run a game made in [modd.io](https://www.modd.io) platform.
-The game data can be provided by:
-1. providing <gameID> of a game made in [modd.io](https://www.modd.io) platform, or
-2. replacing game.json file in root directory with game export file provided from modd.io platform
+To run the game, execute the following command:
 ```
 npm run server --game=<gameID>
 ```
-*if the <gameID> argument is not provided, then the engine will use game.json stored in root directory
+*if the <gameID> argument is not provided, then the engine will use game.json stored in root directory Your game's Game ID can be found in your modd.io's game's sandbox.
+Go to menu -> about.

 ## Connecting to the game server
 Visit http://localhost:2000 to start testing game.